canjs/canjs/component/template.md

 @demo can/component/examples/my_greeting_full.html

-The following explains how each part works.
+The following explains how each part works:

 __can.Component:__